aceforeverd/fedb/docs/zh/reference/sql/functions_and_operators/Files/udfs_8h.md

 **Description**:

-Used by feature zero, for each string value from specified column of window, join by delimeter.
+For each string value from specified column of window, join by delimeter.
 Null values are skipped.

 **Since**:
 0.1.0